 My wife and I probably have many of the same hopes and dreams and problems as many other couples.
 Some of the things that have helped us the most is the material from the good books that I have read, some good radio programs, especially Family Life Today, and praying together several times a week.
 I have heard it said, “Couples that Pray Together, Stay Together,” and though it is probably not always true, I think that it is generally true.

 This concept of marriage, being more for our holiness than for our happiness, if followed, will lead people away from a selfish lifestyle and attitude in marriage.
-Living for holiness rather than my happiness will reduce the relationship bounce from relationship to relationship because you and I will not be looking for someone that makes us feel happy.
+Living for holiness rather than my happiness will reduce the relationship bounce from relationship to relationship because you and I will not be looking for or expecting someone to make us feel happy.
 Those who follow the world’s system will always be looking for someone better that they believe will make them more happy.
 The lie that that the devil wants you to believe is this: “My happiness is the most important aspect of this marriage.
 I should be happy and above all, I should seek my happiness.”
 People who marry with this belief will find that marriage does not satisfy for long.
 The best thing they can do for themselves, their partner, and their children, if they have children, is to drop this belief, and the self-centered attitude that comes with it, as soon as possible.
 I hope my writing will help some people to see the foolishness of this kind of thinking.
 I hope they will prefer instead to take the path that leads to the beautiful marriage that I have described.
 Whether you are single and dating, contemplating marriage, or in a committed relationship, the ideas you find here will help you to develop attitudes and skills that will lead you toward a more beautiful marriage.

 Maturity, commitment, forgiveness,